 Thankfully, you don’t need a huge budget to begin using cause marketing, and it can help if you team up with a local marketing agency to successfully get the word out about your business.
 Since digital marketing tends to be the most cost effective while also having the ability to reach more people across popular digital platforms, a digital marketing agency can help you establish marketing metric goals for your campaign in order to see maximum growth.
 Thanks to digital’s capabilities, you can also target specific audiences in your area who may be more interested in or more likely to support the cause you’ve aligned with.
 Whether you’re looking for increased awareness, lead generation, or audience engagement, a marketing agency can help you see the process through from beginning to end.
 For tips on choosing a local marketing agency for your business, feel free to check out

-our article on the subject
+our article on the subject.

 Considering that

-one out of two consumers are belief-driven buyers, it’s worth keeping up the momentum with cause marketing.
+are belief-driven buyers, it’s worth keeping up the momentum with cause marketing.
 Not only does it add purpose and create a conversation between you and your target audience, but it can also set you apart from competitors.
 To take things a step further, turn your cause marketing campaigns into a celebration.
 By getting employees involved, setting fundraising goals, and celebrating contributions and milestones, both your business and community can take part in making a positive impact - and enjoy the process too.

 The U.S. is on track to become a minority-majority country within the next two decades.
 If you haven’t already considered reaching growing multicultural audiences with a designated multicultural marketing plan, the time is now.
 That being said, aligning your cause marketing efforts can go hand in hand with your multicultural marketing plan given that marketing to audiences of specific cultures can lend itself to aligning with their interests and values.
 However, it’s important to keep in mind that having a socially responsible company or diverse company does not replace the importance of a multicultural marketing strategy.
 While socially responsible and diverse companies are great, they can still fail to engage with multicultural audiences if they do not have a proper external outreach plan in place.
 So how can your business reach these consumers effectively?

 Digital is your best bet.
-For instance, when it comes to reaching Hispanic audiences,
+For instance, when it comes to reaching Hispanic audiences, 88%

-88% of digital-using Latinos pay attention to online ads that include aspects of their culture, and Latino millennials are 66% more likely to connect to social media and digital platforms through their cell phones.
+more likely to connect to social media and digital platforms through their cell phones.
 Since U.S. Hispanic audiences in particular are digitally savvy and receptive to ads that acknowledge their culture, they’re a key demographic you cannot afford to miss out on.
 Adding a digital marketing strategy aimed at the Latino market is a great way to get started, and choosing a Hispanic digital marketing agency that’s on top of the latest trends and knows this audience inside out is a recipe for success.
-Head on over to our case studies to get a better idea!
+Head on over to our

 Aside from being the second-largest ethnic group in the U.S., Hispanics are also younger than other groups with a median age of 30, according to the